Have Questions about Advising?

 - Advisors will not choose your career for you, but will help you assess which career choice is best for you based on skills, interests, values, etc.

 An advisor will be assigned to once you have enrolled for classes for the semester.
 Advisors are assigned to students based on Institute, so which advisor is assigned to you is dependent on your degree plan or program of study.
-If a student changes their major once assigned, they will be re-assigned to a new advisor at the end of that semester.
+If a student changes their major once assigned, they will be re-assigned to a new advisor at the end of that semester, but your current advisor will assist you through the transition process.

 All currently enrolled students are able to schedule an appointment with their assigned advisor through Navigate in ACES.
 Appointment availability is updated regularly, so if you do not see any open spots, keep checking back.
 If you need assistance creating an appointment contact your advisor through email.
 Appointment times fill quickly so be sure to schedule your appointment right away.